dhinojosa/nix-sandbox-reproducible-builds/README.md

 $ echo no chance | lolcat
 ```

-But, let us do something more meaningful.
+But let us do something more meaningful.

 ```shell
 $ nix-shell -p cowsay lolcat